razinares/razinares.github.io/README.md

 # razinares.github.io
-This razinares/razinares.github.io is intented to host Razin's personal website.
+This razinares/razinares.github.io is intended to host Razin's personal website.